next start date

 Explore nursing programs at Columbia College

-The nursing bachelor's degree from Columbia College equips students with clinical care and leadership skills.
+The Bachelor of Science in Nursing from Columbia College equips students with clinical care and leadership skills.
 Students learn basic medical surgical nursing as well as various specialties and community care.
 You'll develop complex clinical reasoning, decision-making and collaborative skills that contribute to patient safety and quality processes.
 Take core requirements in biology, anatomy and physiology.
 In the nursing sequence, you'll gain an understanding of nursing fundamentals, pharmacology, human nutrition and mental health nursing.

 Opportunities to study: